Dog who survived 72 days in mountains after owner’s death is regaining weight, back on hiking trails

-A faithful dog who survived after spending more than 10 weeks by her owner who died of hypothermia while hiking in the Colorado mountains has regained most of the weight she lost during her ordeal and is back on the trails, the family said Thursday.
+(AP) — A faithful dog who survived after spending more than 10 weeks with her owner who died of hypothermia while hiking in the Colorado mountains has regained most of the weight she lost during her ordeal and is back on the trails, the family said Thursday.

 A hunter found his body and a very protective Finney in the San Juan Mountains of southwestern Colorado on Oct.
 30. Finney had lost about half her body weight and her ribs were visible, officials have said.